c-schrade/Udacity-TV-Script-Project/README.md

 All of the code is written in python and the pytorch library is used to implement the recurrent neural network.

+## Architecture of the Model and Hyperparameters

+The network is a recurrent neural network consisting of two hidden layers with LSTM cells, an embedding layer at the beginning and a fully connected layer at the end.
+The optimizer for the backpropagation process is an Adam optimizer.

+Here are the chosen hyperparameters:

+* Sequence Length: 10
+* Batch Size: 128
+* Embedding Dimension: 400
+* Dimension of hidden States: 256
+* Epochs: 15
+* Learning Rate: 0.001